loganfreeman/css/box-model.md

 line box
 ---
 *In an inline formatting context, boxes are laid out horizontally, one after the other, beginning at the top of a containing block.
 Horizontal margins, borders, and padding are respected between these boxes.
 The boxes may be aligned vertically in different ways: their bottoms or tops may be aligned, or the baselines of text within them may be aligned.
 The rectangular area that contains the boxes that form a line is called a `line box`.*

+inline box splitting & overflow
+---
+When an inline box is split, margins, borders, and padding have no visual effect where the split occurs.

+When an inline box exceeds the width of a line box, it is split into several boxes and these boxes are distributed across several line boxes.
+If an inline box cannot be split (e.g., if the inline box contains a single character, or language specific word breaking rules disallow a break within the inline box, or if the inline box is affected by a white-space value of nowrap or pre), then the inline box overflows the line box.